RinniSwift/Computer-Science-with-iOS/communicationPatterns.md

 Whenever *ViewControllerB* is instantiated from *ViewControllerA*, by specifically stating the delegate is of *ViewControllerA*'s, the `viewLoaded` with get called in *ViewControllerA*.
 Therefore, printing `"delegator view loaded"` in the console

 > Note: \
 > Wherever the delegator view controller is going to be presented, the delegate must be declared of which it belongs to.
-Or else the delegation would not work.
+Or else the delegation would not work.\
+> The delegation pattern is used to listen to callbacks.

+Downsides of delegates and protocols:
+- The delegation process not setup correctly.
+- Using incorrectly can cause memory issues.

+## Completion Handlers / Callbacks

+Completion handlers are closures.
+You can use them as functions in input parameters or output parameters.\
+There're two types of closures

+- `@escaping` closures - closures that will not outlive the function.
+- `@nonescaping` closures - closures that outlive the function.
+This can be found a lot when doing async calls.
+Typically you mark closures with `nonescaping` when the task will take long or will need to jump back and forth from different queues.

+Downsides of completion handlers:
+- The possibilitiy of not handling code correctly as the returned closure may not always be on the main thread. - Needs to be aware of executing UI modifications within closures.
+- Closures are reference types so this can cause memory leaks if not handled correctly. - Use weak and unknown when capturing self within the closure.

 ## Singleton

 > Singletons are objects that should only ever be created once, then shared everywhere they need to be used
+> Global accessibility.

 Singletons are a quick and easy way to solve complex problems of sharing resources across view controllers with few lines of code.
 It is also used widely across the iOS SDK.

-Such as: `UIApplication.shared`, `UserDefaults.standard`, `URLSession.shared`.\
+**Apple Frameworks** that use singletons are:
+- `UIAplication.shared`
+- `UserDefaults.standard`
+- `URLSession.shared`

 *So, how do they work?* \
 Singletons contian a static variable (global variable) that returns an instance of itself and the initializer is usually `private` to prevent creating new objects.
 Meaning the singleton will only get instantiated through the static variable.